Fast and Scalable Inference for Spatial Extreme Value Models: Introduction

-There have been numerous applications of the GEV-GP framework to modelling of weather extremes in different regions and countries \citep[e.g.,][]{dyrrdal15, tye-cooley15, garcia18}.
-However, inference for these complex models can be extremely time-consuming.
-The computational complexity of likelihood evaluations for the latent Gaussian process scales as $\mathcal{O}(n^3)$, where $n$ is the number of sites being studied.
+There have been numerous applications of the GEV-GP framework to modelling weather extremes in different regions and countries \citep[e.g.,][]{dyrrdal15, tye-cooley15, jalbert.etal17, garcia18, jhannesson-etal22, youngman22}.
+However, inference for these complex models can be computationally challenging.
+This is because the computational complexity of likelihood evaluations for the latent Gaussian process scales as $\mathcal{O}(n^3)$, where $n$ is the number of sites being studied.
 Therefore, computations for large-scale spatial analyses involving numerous sites can quickly become prohibitively expensive.
-Several approaches to address this are outlined in Section \ref{sec:method}.
-Furthermore, exacerbating the high cost of each likelihood evaluation is the fact that the $n$ latent variables corresponding to each location cannot be analytically integrated out.
+This is exacerbated by the fact that the $n$ latent variables corresponding to each location cannot be analytically integrated out.
 Instead, Markov Chain Monte Carlo (MCMC) methods are often used in the context of Bayesian inference to sample from the joint space of latent variables and model parameters.
-MCMC has the desirable property of producing exact posterior distributions given sufficient computing time and resources.
-Hamiltonian Monte Carlo (HMC) and its variants \citep[e.g.][]{duane87, neal11, hoffman-gelman14} are especially effective MCMC algorithms for continuous variables, for which off-the-shelf implementations \citep[e.g., Stan: ][]{stanuserguide} have made fast and accurate Bayesian inference widely accessible.
-However, HMC is known to struggle with complex hierarchical models \citep[][Section 22.7]{stanuserguide}.
-In practice, it might take hours or days before convergence, especially when the number of spatial random effects is large.

-In this paper, we develop a Bayesian inference method based on the Laplace approximation as an alternative to MCMC.
-The Laplace approximation converts a (typically intractable) integration problem into an optimization problem which is much easier to solve.
-The integrated nested Laplace approximation (INLA) approach \citep{rue09, rue17} is an extension of the Laplace approximation and is often more accurate.
-A number of recent studies of weather extremes have successfully employed the INLA methodology to model the underlying spatio-temporal process \citep{opitz18, castro-camillo19, castro-camillo20}.
-However, the INLA methodology can only be applied to a restricted class GP models.
-In particular, it cannot be applied to GEV-GP models with more than one parameter modelled by a latent GP process.
-In contrast, the Laplace approximation being less restrictive is applicable to GEV-GP models with both location and scale parameters modelled as spatial random effects.
+However, MCMC algorithms can take days or even weeks to converge when the number of spatial random effects is moderate to large.